 The fact that mother and daughter went $hopping for a $ummer wardrobe the day before is, seemingly, inconsequential when it comes to bestowing Bat-gifts upon her younger brother.

-Due to my spectacular failures of intro-to-classics in the past (“Charlotte’s Web” and “Charlie and the Chocolate Factory”) when she was younger I had to be extra careful.
+Due to my spectacular failures of intro-to-classics in the past (“Charlotte’s Web” by E.B.
+White and “Charlie and the Chocolate Factory” by Roald Dahl) when she was younger I had to be extra careful.
 My beloved wife also had a few words of caution.
 According to her I’m a freak of nature, I read many of the classics before I was 12 (although I enjoyed Chipopo the monkey a lot more) which is most likely the cause of my failures to introduce books with complex themes to my young children.
 After all, I cannot remember if I enjoyed “Charlie and the Chocolate Factory” at age six or ten.

 If you’ve never been at a book store’s kids section, they have a wall of classics.
 Some of the classics are the full length novels which, quite honestly, scare even the most voracious readers.
 However, many of the books are abridged version which I think are perfect as an introduction to the stories we love because they tone down (not dumb down) the vocabulary and complexity.
 There is even a whole “classic starts” series.